stephan1373/eNMS/docs/source/inventory/datastore.md

 ## Overview

+The Data Store serves as the central repository for all data managed by the application.
+It supports various data types, including text, secret values, JSON objects, spreadsheets, and DCIM/IPAM-related data such as IP addresses, VLANs, and cables.

+A Store represents a table within the Data Store.
+Navigating the Data Store works like browsing a file system.
+The current path of nested Stores is displayed as a sequence of hyperlinks, each linking to its respective Store in the hierarchy.

+## Data Type of a Store

+Each Store has a `data_type` property that defines the kind of data it contains (for example, a Store for IP addresses will contain only IP address data).

+A Store is also a type of Data and may include other Stores if its `data_type` is set to "store", similar to folders containing subfolders.

+The Data Type of a Store can only be set when the Store is created.
+Once created, this property becomes read-only.

+A Data object can only be moved to another Store with the same Data Type (for example, data of type A can only belong to a Store whose `data_type` is also A).

 ## Adding a new model to the Data Store

 - In the `models / datastore` folder, add a new python file to define the database model and its associated form.